 Unhappy with your claim?
 Find a better insurer

 Getting into a car accident and dealing with the insurance claims process can be frustrating, but knowing what to expect and which steps to take can help you avoid a headache.
-When in doubt, communicate with your insurance company to make sure everyone is on the same page and there are no surprises.
+When in doubt, communicate with your insurance company to make sure everyone is on the same page and there aren’t any surprises.

 If the claim process with your insurance company left you feeling worse than when you got into the accident, start comparing insurers with an easier claim process.